katieclauswell/portfolio/README.md

 ## How to Use
 In the terminal, run the following:
 - To install dependencies: `npm run install`
-- To run in development: `npm run develop`
+- To run in development: `npm run start`
 - To build production: `npm run build`

 ## Design